 Lisa W. Hershman.
-Ms. Hershman has been nominated for election to our Board of Directors in 2021.
-The Board of Directors has determined that Ms. Hershman meets applicable independence requirements.
-From April 2018 to January 2021, she served as Chief Management Officer for the U.S. Department of Defense and was a member of the President's Management Council.
+Ms. Hershman has served as a member of our Board of Directors since April 2021 and currently serves on our Strategy Committee, Executive Compensation Committee, Nominating Committee and Audit Committee.
+The Board of Directors has determined that Ms. Hershman meets applicable independence requirements of NASDAQ and SEC rules and regulations.
+From April 2018 to January 2021, Ms. Hershman served as Chief Management Officer for the U.S. Department of Defense and was a member of the President's Management Council.
 From April 2015 to April 2018, Ms. Hershman was a Board Member and the Chair of the Scrum Alliance, an international association training and certifying agile development practitioners, and from January 2017 to April 2018, she served as its Interim Chief Executive Officer.
 In June 2011, Ms. Hershman founded The DeNovo Group, a business transformation consultancy, and she served as its Chief Executive Officer from formation through March 2018.
 Prior to that, Ms. Hershman was the Chief Executive Officer of Hammer and Company, a business process reengineering company, from March 2009 to June 2011.
 From March 2004 to March 2009, she was a Senior Vice President at Avnet, a global technology company.
 Ms. Hershman was on the Board of Directors of 1st Source Corporation, a banking company, from April 2018 until March 2020 and was a member of its Audit Committee and Trusts and Investments Committee.
-The Board of Directors concluded that Ms. Hershman would bring to our Board her expertise in process management, innovation and redesign, as well as leadership training and education.
+The Board of Directors concluded that Ms. Hershman should continue to serve as a member of the Board of Directors due to, among other things, her expertise in process management, innovation and redesign, as well as leadership training and education.

 Pradman P. Kaul.
 Mr. Kaul has served as President of Hughes Communications, Inc. ("Hughes Communications") since its formation in February 2006 and as President of Hughes Network Systems, LLC, a wholly owned subsidiary of Hughes Communications ("HNS" and, together with Hughes Communications, "Hughes") since 2000.
+Mr. Kaul served as a member of the Strategy Committee from March 2020 to April 2021.
 Mr. Kaul has also served as a member of our Board of Directors since August 2011 and as a member of the board of directors of Hughes Communications from February 2006 until June 2011.
-Mr. Kaul is also currently a member of the Strategy Committee.
 Previously, Mr. Kaul served as the Chief Operating Officer, Executive Vice President and Director of Engineering of HNS.
 The Board of Directors concluded that Mr. Kaul should continue to serve as a member of the Board of Directors due to, among other things, his technical and managerial experience acquired within the satellite industry, including his experience with Hughes.